What is Origin Green?

 In 2012, these well-established schemes were expanded into Sustainable Assurance Schemes, marking the beginning of Origin Green.

-Origin Green expands the scope and depth of sustainability measures tracked, in order to ensure that the programme delivers an assessment system which measures what matters.
+Origin Green encourages sustainable farming and expands the scope and depth of sustainability measures tracked, in order to ensure that the programme delivers an assessment system which measures what matters.
 The additional sustainability criteria being measured to date, as part of Origin Green include greenhouse gas; biodiversity; water measures; energy efficiency; soil management and socio-economic factors.
 The information gathered by each auditor is combined with data from two other national livestock databases; the Animal Identification & Movement (AIM) and the Irish Cattle Breeders Federation (ICBF).

 Following each audit, the farmer receives notification of the results in a feedback report on the farm’s performance, with reassessments every 18 months.
 This allows them to make informed decisions on improving the sustainability of their farms while also improving their efficiency and farm viability.